 A Price-Differentiation Model of the Interbank Market and its Application to a Financial Crisis

-Rate curves for overnight loans between bank pairs, as functions of loan values, can be used to infer valuation of reserves by banks.
-The inferred valuation can be used to interpret shifts in rate curves between bank pairs, for example, in response to a financial crisis.
-This paper proposes a model of lending by a small bank to a large monopolistic bank to generate a tractable rate curve.
-An explicit calibration procedure for model parameters is developed and applied to a dataset from Mexico around the 2008 financial crisis.
-During the crisis, relatively small banks were lending to large banks at lower rates than usual, and the calibration suggests that a broad decline in valuation of reserves is responsible for this outcome, rather than a general increase in the supply of lending or compositional effects.
+In an overnight interbank loan market, interest rate curves between bank pairs, as functions of loan values, can be used to infer individual banks' implicit valuation of reserve holdings.
+Such information can help interpret shifts in rate curves between bank pairs, for example, in response to a financial crisis.
+This paper proposes a tractable model generating a rate curve for trades between a large monopolistic bank and a small bank.
+Observed rate curves can be related to implicit marginal values through a calibration procedure proposed in this paper.
+This is applied to a unique dataset of overnight unsecured interbank loans in Mexico around the 2008 financial crisis.
+This paper finds that at the height of the crisis, smaller banks were trading with large banks at worse rates than usual, and suggests that a broad decline in valuation of reserve holdings across small banks is primarily responsible for this outcome.

 JEL Classification: E50, G21